How to restrict resources in a company environment

 Only people with Administrator level have access to the respective UI screens.

-Note however that Users can still control their own email notification settings, as well as access the internal Codefresh registry externally.
+Note however that Users can still control their own email notification settings.

 Access to Kubernetes clusters and Pipelines